How We Test Massage Guns – Our Review Process Explained

 There’s a method to our madness when it comes to testing percussion massagers.
 Unlike many other sites, we thoroughly test devices we recommend.

-Welcome to Massage Gun Advice.
-Today we’ll tell you how we test devices before we can talk about them in our posts.
-If you have been reading many of our posts you know how we love massage guns and how we literally can’t stop talking about them.
+Today, we’ll tell you how we test massage guns before discussing them in our posts.
+If you have been reading many of our posts, you know how we love percussion massagers and how we literally can’t stop talking about them.

 Why Should You Trust Us?

 We are both amateur athletes and a target audience for massage guns – we use massage guns a lot.
-We both graduated from tech universities and we have always been passionate about hardware tech.
+We both graduated from tech universities, and we have always been passionate about hardware tech.

 How do We Decide What to Review?